felixge/node-delayed-stream/Readme.md

 Error events on `source` are buffered / proxied just like any other events.
-However, `DelayedStream#create` attaches a no-op `'error'` listener to the `source`, this way you only have to handle errors on the `DelayedStream` object, rather than in two places.
+However, `DelayedStream#create` attaches a no-op `'error'` listener to the `source`.
+This way you only have to handle errors on the `DelayedStream` object, rather than in two places.

 ### Buffer limits